JuzerShakir/imdb_api/README.md

 ## ❗ Overview

-- [x] Using PostgreSQL database to store data.
+- [x] Using PostgreSQL database to store the data.
-- [x] Using `Watir` & `Webdriver` gem to extract data from IMDb website.
+- [x] Using the `Watir` & `Webdriver` gem to extract data from IMDb website.
 - [x] User can create new entries in db by providing the correct URL.
-- [x] URLs only from IMDb website are supported and being specific, only of a Movie or TV-Series which has the feature to rating it.
-URLs of games, actors or episodes of TV-series are not supported.
+- [x] Checks if the user input is a valid IMDb URL.
+- [x] After validating URL, the process is passed to ActiveJob.
+- [x] Checks if the content of a URL is a Movie or TV-Series.
+- [x] Checks if the content has support to rate the show.
+- [x] If all checks pass then the data extraction process begins and saves it to the database.
 - [x] Existing data can also be updated via `update` action.
-- [x] Users can instantly instantiate data in database via `seed.rb` file.
+- [x] Users can also instantly instantiate data to the database via `seeds.rb` file.
 - [ ] Provide business logic.

 ---